Stiivi/brewery/README.markdown

 Brewery
 =======

-Framework and set of tools for data streaming, auditing and mining workflows.
+Framework and set of tools for data processing (ETL), auditing and mining workflows.

 Project page: http://databrewery.org